 Explaining the physiology of TT stimulation, production/secretion and control is beyond the scope and intention of this article.
-I would instead refer the interested reader to Dr. Peter Baratosy’s excellent text – ‘You and Your Hormones’ (Baratosy: 2010).
+I would instead refer the interested reader to an excellent text by Dr. Peter Baratosy – ‘You and Your Hormones’ (Baratosy: 2010).
 Suffice to say how and where TT is stimulated and produced in females and males varies between genders.

-It’s important to note that in Insulin ‘sensitive’ females, FSH and ‘normal’ blood concentrations of Insulin (<10ng/ml) stimulate aromatase activity (i.e.: the conversion of TT back to Oestrogen); higher blood Insulin concentrations (100ng/ml) does NOT activate ‘aromatase’ – hyperinsulinaemia (found in PCOS) suppresses aromatase activity (Steroids: 2001).
+It’s important to note that in Insulin sensitive females, FSH and acceptable blood concentrations of Insulin (<10 ng/ml) stimulate aromatase activity (i.e.: the conversion of TT back to Oestrogen); higher blood Insulin concentrations (100 ng/ml) does NOT activate aromatase – hyperinsulinaemia (found in PCOS) suppresses aromatase activity (Steroids: 2001).

-Scalp hair loss with ‘androgenic’ follicle miniaturisation and (sometimes) an increased facial/body hair results when TT cannot be aromatased back to Oestrogen and up-converts to Dihydrotestosterone (DHT).
+Scalp hair loss – commonly with an accompanying androgenic follicle miniaturisation and (sometimes) increased facial/body hair and a coarsening of the skin’s pores in the facial T-zone results when TT cannot be aromatised back to Oestrogen and up-converts to Dihydro-testosterone (DHT).
 DHT is the biologically-active metabolite of TT – and three times more potent.
 DHT is formed in the hair follicles, adrenal and male reproductive glands; the important factor for causation here is the TT-DHT ratio – more than total or ‘free’ Testosterone per se (Chan: 2011).